-Both men and women alike can be sent into panic mode if they begin to experience hair loss.
+Everyone can be sent into panic mode if they begin to experience hair loss.
 Finding globs in the bottom of the shower or the hairbrush can be frightening!
 There are different types of hair loss and also different causes of hair loss.
 Today, we are going to discuss telogen effluvium, a type of hair loss that can be related to bariatric surgery.

 What is Telogen Effluvium?

-Telogen effluvium is a condition of temporary hair loss, shedding, that disrupts the natural hair growth cycle.
+Telogen effluvium is a condition of temporary hair loss, and shedding, that disrupts the natural hair growth cycle.
 Women typically experience more disturbances to the hair growth cycle than men.

 The Hair Growth Cycle